Edmonds College Logo

 Credits: 5.0

 Examines an overview of the field of child and family studies, reviewing its historic development, current trends, and the advantages of an interdisciplinary approach to serving children, youth, and families.
 Analyzes the application of theoretical and conceptual foundations to a variety of professional career settings in early childhood education and social and human services.
-Prerequisite(s): Admission to BAS Program.
+Prerequisite(s): Admittance to the Child, Youth and Family Studies program is required to take this course.

 Course Level Objectives